udaan-iitt/editions/2022_Autumn/GRE.md

 ---
-title: "The Hitchhiker’s Guide to the GRE"
+title: The Hitchhiker’s Guide to the GRE
-category: "Op-Ed"
+category: Op-Ed
-date: "2022-09-11 12:00:00 +05:30"
+date: 2022-09-11 12:00:00 +05:30
-desc: "Time is an illusion; exam-time doubly so.
+desc: Time is an illusion; exam-time doubly so.
 Mathew took it upon himself to explain the intricately layered and often feared Graduate Records Examination, the GRE, to its bare bones, understand it, and defeat it with preparation standards that were par excellence.
-Read on for a comprehensive and impeccable break-down of the GRE and authentic test-taker information that you will definitely find interesting!"
+Read on for a comprehensive and impeccable break-down of the GRE and authentic test-taker information that you will definitely find interesting!
-thumbnail: "./images/GRE_guide.jpg"
+thumbnail: ./images/GRE_guide.jpg
-authors: "Mathew K J"
+authors: Mathew K J
 starred: false
 abio: ""
-alt: "The Hitchhiker’s Guide to the GRE"
+alt: The Hitchhiker’s Guide to the GRE
 ---

-## Introduction:
+### Introduction:
 The [Graduate Records Examination](https://en.wikipedia.org/wiki/Graduate_Record_Examinations) is an exam conducted by the [Educational Testing Service](https://en.wikipedia.org/wiki/Educational_Testing_Service) often used by top foreign universities as a criterion when evaluating applications.
 Though there is a gradual shift away from using the GRE, a good GRE score (valid for five years after writing the exam) will boost your application.
 Most universities use the GRE score only as a cutoff, so there is no marginal utility in increasing one's score beyond the cutoff of one's target university (In our opinion, crossing 330 is enough; the only real benefit to scoring higher than that is a boost to one's ego).

-## The structure of the exam:
+### The structure of the exam:
 The GRE is divided into three parts:
 - Verbal
 - Quantitative